Nuitka Release 0.4.4

 This now properly raises the

-exception.Constants created with
+TypeErrorexception.Constants created with

-could become larger than the normally enforced limits.
++could become larger than the normally enforced limits.
 Not as likely to become huge, but still potentially an issue.The

-.When re-cursing to modules at compile time, script directory and current directory were used last, while at run time, it was the other way around, which caused overloaded standard library modules to not be embedded.
+varsbuilt-in, when used on something without__dict__attribute, was givingAttributeErrorinstead ofTypeError.When re-cursing to modules at compile time, script directory and current directory were used last, while at run time, it was the other way around, which caused overloaded standard library modules to not be embedded.

 Thanks for the patch to James Michael DuPont.